-Having reached the 100-cap plateau for his country against Sweden on Wednesday, the 32-year-old Gerrard is not contemplating retiring from his England duties just yet but admits he is seriously assessing what options are available to him when that time comes.
+Having reached a century of appearances for his country against Sweden on Wednesday, the 32-year-old is not contemplating retiring from his England duties just yet but admits he is seriously assessing what options are available to him when that time comes.